CMC-lab/TranCIT/SECURITY.md

 ## Reporting a Vulnerability

-The DCS team takes security vulnerabilities seriously.
+The TranCIT team takes security vulnerabilities seriously.
 We appreciate your efforts to responsibly disclose your findings.

 ### How to Report